-Recognition of practice (ROP) is a process to evaluate the work of members planning to/or practicing in non-traditional or complex roles.
-Written requests for recognition of practice to maintain registration will be reviewed by the SRNA Registrar.
+SRNA has a Recognition of practice (ROP) process to evaluate the work of members planning to, or practicing in non-traditional or complex roles.
+Written requests for ROP to maintain registration will be reviewed by the SRNA Registrar.
 Requests may be presented on an individual basis to the Registration and Membership Committee, who will make a recommendation to the Registrar.
-You may be required to submit the following documentation: job description/posting, job qualifications, job responsibilities and/or evidence of congruence between the nursing activities involved in the position and the official job description.
+You may be required to submit the following documentation: position description/posting, position qualifications, position responsibilities and/or evidence of congruence between the nursing activities involved in the position and the official job description.

-Non-salaried registered nursing activities may count for up to 20% of the current bylaw requirement of acceptable employment in the given period for your applicable licensure.
-Volunteer hours may include but are not limited to: work with medical/health/government/missionary organizations; activities with regulatory and professional bodies committees or other health care/government committees/boards.
+Non-salaried registered nursing activities may count for up to 20 percent of the current bylaw requirement of acceptable employment in the given period for your applicable licensure.
+Volunteer hours may include, but are not limited to, work with medical/health/government/missionary organizations; activities with regulatory and professional body committees and/or other health care/government committees and/or boards.
 The volunteer activities must be revalidated annually as part of registration renewal and the member may be required to have a job description and/or a letter from the agency.